mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 _How did Fajro tell the magistrate his wishes?_

 "Outrageous!"
 Kipnu interjected.
 He wasn't prone to rash decisions, but I could tell he was on edge.
 "This is corruption.
-An advocate with an interest in the punishment?
+The advocate has an interest staked in hae punishment.
 Is this what you call justice in Shaki?"

 The magistrate did not move his eyes from me.
 "I've told you to leave.
 I will not tell you again."

 "Let's settle ourselves gentlemen," said Fajro.
 "Kipnu, you don't want Liffa to go to Ulukoma.
 Neither of us do.
 As an advocate, I'm giving hae a way out."

 Kipnu wasn't convinced.
-"You think I'm not onto you?
-I don't know what you plan to do with hae, but thi doesn't belong in Holrag."
+"I don't know what you plan to do with hae, but you're not taking my maman to Holrag.
+Thi belongs in Heiko with Melna and I."

-"You mistake my intentions.
-Liffa is a comrade, a hero of the people.
+"You mistake my intentions," said Fajro.
+"Liffa is a comrade, a hero of the people.
 Thi will be treated with utmost respect.
 Besides, the only arrangements I make are those that are mutually beneficial."

 "And what benefit does thi get from this arrangement?"